March 27, 2026

 Most content about starting an AI automation agency glosses over the hardest question: how long does it actually take to get your first paying client?
 The honest answer is: it depends — but not in the vague way that phrase usually implies.
 There are specific, measurable variables that determine whether your first client comes in week 3 or month 6.

 This guide breaks down the realistic timelines based on different starting points, the five variables that have the biggest impact on speed, and what you can do to compress the timeline without taking shortcuts that hurt you later.
+Everything here is based on patterns observed across hundreds of agency launches — not theory, not wishful thinking, and not the highlight-reel stories you see on social media.

 The Honest Baseline: What Most People Experience